- No maintenance fees for the first $10,000

 Auto-brokers and robo advisors are only as good as their interfaces, and Wealthfront is lucky enough to have a sufficiently robust platform for its users.
 With the company’s software, customers can rebalance their portfolios automatically to their ideal investment mix.

-In addition to their desktop app, Wealthfront provides a mobile app that offers easy access to your investments on both iPhone and Android devices.
+In addition to their desktop app, Wealthfront has a mobile app that provides additional convenience to access your investments on the go.
 In it, you can find most of the functionality from their desktop platform, including diversification and rebalancing; you can even track all of your retirement accounts at once.
 It’s nothing too revolutionary, but it’s a solid platform that will get the job done.

 Chief among those features is a Portfolio Review tool, which is meant to automatically scan your portfolio and determine how best to redistribute your investments in a rebalancing move designed to cut down on unnecessary fees.
-This advice even comes in a customized report that is very user-friendly and easy to parse for even the most novice trader.
+Some reports highlight the same fact, and the general customer feedback seems to be that the platform is user-friendly for all types of investors.

 While Portfolio Review only looks at taxable accounts right now, it still provides a cost-effective way to look at your investments and see whether there is anything more you could be doing to maximize your investments.
 It’s free for everyone who wants to use it, even if you’re not with Wealthfront, which is a nice way to bring in new customers.